ariaoblige/larritter/README.md

 # min-twitter-larry
- revert the awful cringe logo back to the good one in min
+ Puts Larry back in its rightful place.
+Put the script file in your userscripts folder and use the context menu to apply the changes.